 How many students do I need to have?

-Advanced registration is required, and payment must be received prior to your visit.
-Fill out the Field Trip Interest form above or email education@heritagefarmstead.org to schedule your visit today.
+Advanced scheduling for guided field trips is required, and full Eamilpayment must be received prior to your visit.
+Fill out the Reservation Request above.
+Email questions to education@heritagefarmstead.org to schedule your visit today.

 What do we need to know before we visit?

 Payment: Full payment is required prior to your tour--the only exception is extra chaperones.
-If you have more than the number of chaperones listed above, collect $5 cash from each extra chaperone and give it to museum staff in one single payment before your tour starts.
-Please direct any payment questions to our business manager, Susan Leigh at sleigh@heritagefarmstead.org
+If you have more than the number of chaperones listed above, collect $8 cash from each extra chaperone and give it to museum staff in one single payment before your tour starts.
+Direct payment questions to education@heritagefarmstead.org and Susan Leigh at sleigh@heritagefarmstead.org

 After scheduling you will receive an email with trip information 2-4 weeks before your date.